 Intercultural competence paired with with self-motivation and enthusiasm and the strong desire to do research at the interface of RNA and infection biology.

 We invite outstanding students of all nationalities dedicated to working at the interface of RNA and infection biology to apply.
 Prior to starting the program, applicants are expected to hold a Master’s degree or equivalent in life sciences or a related discipline.
 The salary of our PhD fellowships is comparable to international standards and includes broad healthcare and pension.

 Applications are now closed.
-The next call will open in autumn 2021.
+The next call will be made public soon.

 Candidate selection is a two-step process: First, we ask for a formal online application.
 Applicants are asked to focus on the tab "Research interest" describing their motivation to apply, their research background and research interest.
 Please note that the submission of academic reference letters is not neccessary at this time.
 In a second step, we invite short-listed candidates to Würzburg for in-person interviews.

 Applicants who need to make earlier decisions or have general questions about the program are encouraged to contact our scientific coordinator Dr. Tim Schnyder.

 In this series, we introduce our PhD students.
 We open with Taís Franco de Carvalho and Elise Bornet: